Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Many of our readers have complained that Windows 11 is not detecting the second monitor in a dual monitor setup.
+Many of our readers have complained that Windows 11 is not detecting the second monitor in a dual or multi-monitor setup.

-How do I fix Windows 11 not detecting second monitor?
+What do I do if Windows 11 is not detecting my second monitor?

 1. Restart your PC